matt-auckland/uoa-karate-wiki/docs/etiquette.md

 ### When to bow

 - When entering/leaving the dojo
+- Before beginning partner work with someone or after ending partner work with someone
 - When walking onto/off a training mat (like at a tournament)
 - Before using training equipment such as a chiishi
 - At the start and end of training
 - During the [ceremonies](/ceremonies.md)
-- Before beginning partner work with someone or after ending partner work with someone
-- At the beginning and end of [kata](/kata/)
+- At the beginning and end of a [kata](/kata/)

 ### How to bow